-In November 2016, Oryx Petroleum announced a capital expenditure program, subject to availability of funding, budgeted to be \$94 million for the fiscal year ending December 31, 2017, including approximately \$60 million focused on development of the Demir Dagh field and appraisal and early production of the Zey Gawra field in Hawler.
+In November 2017, Oryx Petroleum announced a capital expenditure program, subject to availability of funding, budgeted to be \$55 million for the fiscal year ending December 31, 2018, including \$40 million dedicated to the Hawler license area.

-On March 15, 2017, Oryx Petroleum announced re-forecasted cash capital expenditures for 2017 of \$45 million, reduced from the budget of \$94 million.
-The reduction reflects revised plans at the Zey Gawra field, the deferment of drilling a horizontal well at the Demir Dagh field and the deferment of drilling activity at the Banan field.
-The following table summarizes the Corporation's 2017 forecasted cash capital expenditure program compared to the 2017 budgeted capital expenditure program:
+On March 7, 2018, Oryx Petroleum announced re-forecasted capital expenditures for 2018 of \$48 million, reduced from the announced budget of \$55 million.
+The reduction reflects revised estimated drilling costs in the Hawler license area and a revised estimate of drilling preparation costs to be incurred during 2018 relating to the AGC Central license area.
+Further, Oryx Petroleum now plans one workover at the Demir Dagh field rather than two.
+The following table summarizes the Corporation's 2018 forecasted capital expenditure program compared to the 2018 budgeted capital expenditure program: